 Believe, that is the easiest part of this long article!

-As every ad campaign on Facebook, go to your Facebook Business Ads Manager Overview and create a new campaign by clicking on the Create green button.
+As with every ad campaign on Facebook, go to your Facebook Business Ads Manager Overview and create a new campaign by clicking on the Create green button.

 Select Conversions on the list and follow the same steps as before.